Why School Social Workers?

 - Understanding theories of normal and exceptional development in early childhood, latency, adolescence, and early adulthood and their application to all students.

-- School social workers who are licensed as a Clinical Social Worker can diagnose mental, emotional, behavioral, addictive and developmental disorders and disabilities Licensed Clinical Social Workers also administers and interprets tests and measures of psychosocial functioning, develops and implements appropriate assessment based treatment plans, provides behavior therapy and psychotherapy.
+- School social workers who are licensed as a Clinical Social Worker can diagnose mental, emotional, behavioral, addictive and developmental disorders and disabilities.
+Licensed Clinical Social Workers also administer and interpret tests and measures of psychosocial functioning, develop and implement appropriate assessment based treatment plans, provide behavior therapy and psychotherapy.

 - Utilizing family strengths and structures, to enable families to function for their children’s education and well being.